jazzij/powertoken/app/README.md

 The user navigates to the URL on which the application is hosted (currently https://powertoken.grouplens.org/).
 If he is not logged in, he will be redirected to the login page.
 He enters the username we gave him into the form field and clicks "NEXT".
 If he has already signed up with PowerToken, he is redirected to the homepage and is good to go.

 If the user has never logged into PowerToken before, she is redirected to the WEconnect login page and must enter her WEconnect credentials.
 These credentials are not seen or saved by the researchers.
 Upon clicking next, she is redirected to the external Fitbit login page, where she must grant the application permission to access her data.
-Then she is sent back to the homepage.
+Finally, the user is shown a list of the activities she has entered in the WEconnect app.
+She is prompted to give each a weight from 1 to 5, with 1 (lasting 1 day) being the default.
+After submitting the activity weighting form, she is sent back to the homepage.

 Back on the homepage, the user will see a welcome message.
 He is good to go!